How Does Equity Release on Jointly Owned Property Work?

 Is There a Jointly Owned Property Equity Release Calculator?

-What Happens to Your Equity Release Plan When One Owner Dies?
+What Happens to Your Equity Release Plan When One Owner Passes Away?

 What Happens to the Equity Release Plan if the Jointly Owned Property Is Sold?